-The report revealed that, "well drilling services will attract the biggest spend up to 2024 in the industry despite the fact that local capacity is quite low".
+“Well drilling services will attract the biggest spend up to 2024 in the industry despite the fact that local capacity is quite low.”

 Opportunities therefore exist in the oil and gas industry however, organisations looking to invest in the industry need to obtain a good understanding of the requirements of relevant legislation particularly the local content regulation (LI 2204).”

 By: Kennedy Aryeetey Tetteh | thebftonline.com | Ghana